 We’ve had a letter about our series of War Thunder guides, from a Mr J. Clarkson.
-He says: “Dear KiaSA, never mind all of this signing up and game mode and aircraft type nonsense, how can I paint ‘The Fighting Cock’ on my aeroplane?”
-Well, Mr Clarkson, you’re in luck, as Part 4 is a bit of a miscellaneous wrap-up, starting with with aircraft camouflage and decals.
+He says: “Dear KiaSA, never mind all of this signing up and game mode and aircraft type and upgrade nonsense, how can I paint ‘The Fighting Cock’ on my aeroplane?”
+Well, Mr Clarkson, you’re in luck, as Part 5 is a bit of a miscellaneous wrap-up, starting with with aircraft camouflage and decals.

 Camouflage and Decals